Kchour/drone_controller/README.md

 # Overview
-Some higher level wrapper for Olympe (only a few things implemented), an example world, and a multi-vehicle simulation demo (via threading)
+This repo contains a simple, high level wrapper for Olympe (only a few things implemented), that utlizes threading to do multi-drone control.
+An example world and a multi-vehicle simulation demo is included.
 ![Screenshot from 2021-08-08 02-14-10](https://user-images.githubusercontent.com/21199708/128624401-812ba564-a14a-47d8-8a1f-224a3def077c.png)

 ![Screenshot from 2021-08-08 02-15-52](https://user-images.githubusercontent.com/21199708/128624406-8e4f36a2-fbd3-405b-8dcf-8d5aca879603.png)